 It is well known in the field of mycology that many of the same human illnesses and diseases caused by fungi can be found in the animal kingdom.
 For example, there are five mycotoxins found in concentrates or roughages which have been shown to cause neurologic disease in livestock.
 Fumonisin B, is produced by Fusarium moniliform and causes leukoencephalomalacia in horses.(8)

 Studies have also shown that the mold known as aspergillus which is commonly found both indoors and outdoors all over the globe has been connected to mycotoxicosis in ruminants is often associated with neurotoxic symptoms in large animals such as cattle.
 When sudden neurotoxic symptoms prevailed in several herds of cattle in Belgium in summer 1997, researchers found the presence of toxicogenic moulds and mycotoxins in their feed.
-The described verruculogen B, as the most toxic representative of the group of indol-derivatives inducing tremor in animals.
+The described verruculogen B, as the most toxic representative of the group of indol-derivatives inducing tremors in animals.

 Neurological effects caused by tremorgenic mycotoxins are temporary and affected animals usually regain normal posture and movement within a short-time after removal of the contaminated material.
 Mortality may occur from misadventure if, for example, affected animals fall over cliffs, into ditches or ponds.
 When post-mortem investigations of the numerous deaths revealed neuronal lesions, circumstantial evidence pointed towards Aspergillus clavatus, as the main cause of the degenerative neurotoxicosis.”(9)